zunayn/carpet_auction/README.md

 ### Classes used in the program and their brief desription: *(defined in data.py)*:

-1. Inventory: Contains all the carpets for auctioning.
+1. **Inventory**: Contains all the carpets for auctioning.
 Also contains information about bidders, admins.
 It defines CRUD methods to operate on them.

-2. Bidders: Users who can place a bid on a carpet object, and win the carpet if their bid is the highest.
+2. **Bidders**: Users who can place a bid on a carpet object, and win the carpet if their bid is the highest.
 They have access to their bids i.e updating bids and cancelling bids.

-3. Admins: Users who have special privileges and can operate on the inventory i.e add new carpets to the inventory.
+3. **Admins**: Users who have special privileges and can operate on the inventory i.e add new carpets to the inventory.

-4. Carpets: Contain data regarding them and their status in the auction i.e no. of bids left, highest and last bidder, stock status etc.
+4. **Carpets**: Contain data regarding them and their status in the auction i.e no. of bids left, highest and last bidder, stock status etc.